ayoolaolafenwa/PixelLibAPI/README.md

 The pixellib service will open in your default browser and if not, copy the second url and paste it in a browser.

-This will be the the page loaded.
+This will be the page loaded.
 You can upload any image to test the service.

 ![test4](testimages/lp.png)